 What it's about

-The downloadable files are in Adobe Acrobat Reader 5 format(s).
-If you do not have the Adobe Acrobat Reader you may download the reader to view or print the contents of this file.
+These files are in Adobe Acrobat format.
+If you do not have the Adobe Acrobat Reader you may download the reader to view or print these files.